 Many of the pigs were originally sold as “micro pigs.”
 Jen told us that people who bought these pigs were told they would be around 40 pounds as adults.
 A pot-bellied pig at maturity weighs about 150 pounds.
 There are some breeders who are trying to produce smaller pigs, but according to our guide, those pigs can have some serious medical issues.

 Some of the pigs came to Best Friends because they were living in a house that wasn’t zoned for farm animals.
 Do your research before getting a pet.
-Don't depend on breeders to give you truthful advice; breeding animals… Click To Tweet
+Don't depend on breeders to give you truthful advice; breeding animals can be a lucrative business and while there are ethical breeders, many are not.
+Click To Tweet

 A bunch of us fell in love with Jared when he plopped down for a belly rub.